nysenate/NYSenate.gov-Website-D9/README.md

 See: https://www.drupal.org/node/2788777

 ### Rain base profile features
 The [Mediacurrent Rain base install profile](https://bitbucket.org/mediacurrent/mis_rain/) includes many of the most common packages pre-configured for rapid site development and optional content features.

 ## Setting up a local [Vagrant](http://vagrantup.com) environment

-### Clone this repository into the directory of your choice:
+### Install composer on host machine
+- On MacOS ```brew install composer```
+- Otherwise, see instructions here https://getcomposer.org/

+### Clone this project and follow the New Project Setup procedure up to the "Build Site" step:
 - `$ git clone git@bitbucket.org:mediacurrent/drupal-project.git`
+- Follow this, stop before "Build Site": https://codeandtheory.atlassian.net/wiki/spaces/MC/pages/63242682/New+Project+Setup
+- Before the first time you run the build script, proceed to the next section: "Rename & configure sample 'mis_profile' install profile".

 ### Rename & configure sample 'mis_profile' install profile
-- Change this to the name of your project name
+- Rename the mis_profile directory to the name of your project
 - Find and replace all instances of 'mis_profile' with your project name
 - Enable desired base profile features and modules (see mis_profile.install for more instructions).

 ### Edit your local `/etc/hosts` file to include the new box IP
     192.168.50.4 example.mcdev

-### Install composer on host machine
-- On MacOS ```brew install composer```
-- Otherwise, see instructions here https://getcomposer.org/

 ### Run the build script.
 - `$ ./scripts/build.sh`